Shared-Language-Force-Embedding/shared-language-force-embedding.github.io/pages/framework.md

     </table>
     <figcaption style="text-align: center;">Detailed breakdown of the dimensions of the inputs, layers, and outputs comprising each autoencoder responsible for encoding and decoding its assigned input type.
 Since we aim to develop a shared latent space for force and language, the latent space vector has the same dimensions across all autoencoders.</figcaption>
 </figure>

+## Hyperparameters

+Dropout chance: 10%

+Number of training epochs: 1024

+Adam learning rate: 0.001

+Force profiles were augmented with per sample random noise residuals with mean 0 and variance 1

+The SVM model used an rbf kernel with regularization parameter 32.0